pymupdf/PyMuPDF/docs/installation.rst

     - Windows: ``set TESSDATA_PREFIX=C:\Program Files\Tesseract-OCR\tessdata``
     - Unix systems: ``export TESSDATA_PREFIX=/usr/share/tesseract-ocr/4.00/tessdata``

-.. note:: This must happen outside Python -- before starting your script.
+.. note:: This must happen outside :title:`Python` -- before starting your script.
 Just manipulating ``os.environ`` will not work!

 .. rubric:: Footnotes

-.. [#f1] In the next MuPDF version, it will be possible to pass this value as a parameter -- directly in the OCR invocations.
+.. [#f1] In the next :title:`MuPDF` version, it will be possible to pass this value as a parameter -- directly in the OCR invocations.

 .. include:: footer.rst